Aucilla - Wildlife

 Commonly seen poking around in the shallow water along the Wacissa for its favorite food the apple snail, the limpkin is a good indicator of water quality.
-A species of special concern in Florida, the limpkin finds food by both touch and sight, an easier task in clear water.
+The limpkin finds food by both touch and sight, an easier task in clear water.
 Apple snails thrive on sawgrass and prefer specific water levels.
 Excessive water levels that result in blooms of non-native invasive plants are harmful to apple snails and in turn to limpkins.

 The limpkin's name is derived from its characteristic "limping" walk.
 Sometimes called the "crying bird," the limpkin has a loud wailing call often heard at night and on cloudy days and thought to resemble the sound of a human in distress.